August-Johnson/August-Johnson.github.io/week10/README.md

  ### COMMAND TYPES:

 #### CONCERT-THIS
-<p>"concert-this" followed by the name of a music artist or band, calls the 'bandsintown' API, and bring up a list of upcoming concerts.
+<p>"concert-this" followed by the name of a music artist or band, calls the 'bandsintown' API, and brings up a list of upcoming concerts.
 It will display certain info about the event, such as:</p>

  * The name of the venue
  * The venue's location